Skip to main content

 About this guide.

-Compiled by The Carnival Fun Experts, the Orange County and Riverside operation of My Little Carnival — a carnival event production company that has been delivering fundraisers and community events across Southern California .
+Compiled by The Carnival Fun Experts, the Orange County and Riverside operation of My Little Carnival — a carnival-rental company that has been supplying the carnival for fundraisers and community events across Southern California.

 Helpful local references: City of La Quinta · Desert Sands Unified School District